On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Introduction

 All maps occuring in this paper have either finite dimensional domain or finite dimensional codomain.
 Thus, none of the usual problems which beset differential geometry in Fr\'{e}chet spaces occur.
 Borrowing terminology from Freyn \cite{Freyn2015}, we call a subset $\mathcal M \subseteq \mathcal X$ of a Fr\'{e}chet manifold $\mathcal X$ a \emph{cofinite Fr\'{e}chet submanifold} of codimension $N \in \mathbb N$ if, for all $p \in \mathcal M$, there exists a neighborhood $\mathcal U \subseteq \mathcal X$ of $p$ and a $C^1$ submersion $\pi:\mathcal U \to \mathbb R^N$ such that $\mathcal M \cap \mathcal U = \pi^{-1}(0)$.

 The standard proof of the implicit function theorem then yields that a cofinite Fr\'{e}chet submanifold is locally a graph over its tangent space at any point $p \in \mathcal M$, and therefore a Fr\'{e}chet manifold modelled on the Fr\'{e}chet space $\ker DF(p) \subseteq T_p \mathcal X$.
-No Nash-Moser iteration is needed in this construction.
 Lacking a reference for this simple observation, we provide a proof in \Cref{section: appendix 0}.

 Thom's transversality theory can be carried over with minimal modifications to the setting of smooth maps $f: \mathbb R^K \to \mathcal X$ and cofinite submanifolds $\mathcal M \subseteq \mathcal X$.
 The necessary statements are provided and proven in \Cref{section: appendix 1}.